What is Thai Massage?

 Thai bodywork is a form of holistic medical massage or manual therapy.
 There are many different kinds of techniques so each session can look vastly different from another.
 They can also look very different from one practitioner to another.

 What to expect with Six Elements Bodywork:

-This work has helped people with symptoms from auto accidents, broken bones, sprains and strains, adrenal fatigue, IBS, PTSD, TMJ disorders, fibromyalgia, carpal tunnel syndrome, scoliosis, headaches, bursitis, back pain and more.
+This work has helped people with symptoms from auto accidents, broken bones, sprains and strains, nerve pain, postural imbalances, adrenal fatigue, IBS, PTSD, TMJ disorders, fibromyalgia, carpal tunnel syndrome, scoliosis, headaches, bursitis, joint pain, back pain and more.

-To read about the Six Elements, herbal therapies, techniques, and more, visit my Articles (blog) page.
+To read about herbal therapies, specific techniques, and more, visit my Articles (blog) page.